pavelVPo/IBMC_LSFBD_smiles_parser/README.md

 15. Single character symbol corresponding to the absence of the bond between the two specific atoms (**no_bond**):

 | .

-As it was said earlier, by default each atom in SMILES string is considered to be connected with its immediate neighbors via the single bond (**-**).
-Thus, symbol corresponding to the negation of the bond is needed sometimes, and here it is: **.** Corresponding character class will be designated as **w_no_bond**.

 ### Bond modifying (multiplying) symbols and corresponding characters